Cloudsparkle/blog-staging/_posts/2022-08-17-CTXDisconnectedMonitor.md

 I did consider putting some logging into the script but decided against it.
 Why?
 Every action the script takes is already visible in standard logging in Citrix Studio.

-As you have learned from a post a while back (here), I also included some memory cleanup to be done.
+As you have learned from a post a while back [here](https://www.cloudsparkle.be/2021-05-06-PowerShellMemory/), I also included some memory cleanup to be done.
 This script does need to keep on running.

 As always, you can find everything on my GitHub [here](https://github.com/Cloudsparkle/CTXDisconnectedMonitor).